About me

 As a Pluralistic counsellor, I’m trained in Psychodynamic, Humanistic, and CBT approaches.
 The benefit of being a Pluralistic counsellor is that I have more “tools” in my toolbox to help you work through whatever you need at the beginning of your journey and I can respond to your changing needs as therapy progresses.
 One size does not fit all, and I can provide you with an approach that is as unique as you are.

-Since starting my private practice, I have helped many clients learn to love and accept themselves.
-These clients have shared how counselling has helped them feel “good enough”, that they are able embrace new opportunities with confidence and self-belief and that they can prioritise themselves without feeling guilty.
+Since starting my private practice, I have helped many women learn to love and accept themselves.
+Those women have shared how counselling has helped them feel “good enough”, that they are now able embrace new opportunities with confidence and self-belief and that they can prioritise themselves without feeling guilty.
+They are able to manage the demands of life without feeling overwhelmed.
 They feel confident and secure in themselves and their relationships, finally living the life they deserve.

-I offer a free 30 minute initial consultation so we can talk about how I can help and support you, to book this, you can either book an introductory call above or you can send me a message.
+I offer a free 30 minute initial consultation so we can talk about how I can help and support you because you matter and don't have to do this alone.
 I look forward to hearing from you.

 Training, qualifications & experience